Anshu331/SigmaMind-Assignment/README.md

 - Progress Bar: Implement a progress bar with the ability to seek to different parts of the track.
 - Volume Control: Allow users to adjust volume levels.
 - Song Information: Display song title, artist name, and any other relevant metadata.
-- Additional Functionalities (Optional): If time allows, add features like playlist support or shuffle mode to showcase your skills.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request.